Parents United Against Unsafe Schools

 - SARS-CoV-2 is here to stay for the foreseeable future.

-- Further waves of SARS-CoV-2 (or other novel viruses) are highly probable given the possibility of reinfection or mutations of SARS-CoV-2.
+- Despite vaccinations, further waves of SARS-CoV-2 (or other novel viruses) are highly probable given the possibility of reinfection or mutations of SARS‑CoV-2.